ki4jgt/Book-of-the-Damned/README.md

 57. Do one thing every day that scares you; a sense of awe keeps the spirits up.
 58. There is a time for superficialities, but true awareness lies deep below the surface.
 59. Advancement is not permission to disregard growth.
-60. Too many become preoccupied with what they deserve; Truth has gifted us All.
+60. Truth does not measure what is deserved; it gives freely.
+And it gives All.
 61. Educate yourself.
 62. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
 63. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.